jonmik/JNeuroSci2015/README.md

-The following file is a proof of concept demonstration meant to acompany the following article (still under review):
+This solution is a proof of concept
+intended to acompany the following article:

 Leonard, et al. (2015).
-Sharp wave ripples during visual exploration in the primate hippocampus
+Sharp wave ripples during visual exploration in the primate hippocampus (still under review)